GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 When you have completed all previous steps, then it is time to install the last component, [LoRa App Server](https://www.loraserver.io/lora-app-server/).
-This is the application-server that provides a web-interface for device management and will publish application-data to a Pub/Sub topic.
+This is the application-server that provides a web interface for device management and will publish application data to a Pub/Sub topic.

 #### Create Pub/Sub topic

-In the GCP console, navigate to **Pub/Sub > Topics**.
+In the GCP Console, navigate to **Pub/Sub > Topics**.
 Then click on the **Create topic** button to create a topic named `lora-app-server`.

 #### Install LoRa App Server